Pages for ...

 First, a few basics.
 Manchester University offers more than 60 areas of undergraduate study, two master's programs and a professional doctorate to 1,400 students from 24 states and 24 countries.
 The independent, liberal arts school is located in North Manchester, Ind., where 73 percent of the students live on the 120-acre campus.
 A four-year professional Doctor of Pharmacy program is on a Fort Wayne, Ind., campus.
 Manchester is a Church of the Brethren school; about 6 percent of the students are members of the denomination.

 College guides love Manchester.
 Year after year, Manchester receives acclaim from popular guides for college-bound students for its exceptional academic program.
 The 2015 America’s Best Colleges guide of U.S. News & World Report ranks Manchester University fourth in the Midwest in its "Great Schools, Great Prices" ranking.
 MU has received the “Best College” ranking for 22 consecutive years.
 The Princeton Review college guide also consistently ranks Manchester as a "Best in the Midwest."
 Read more >

 Fulbrights galore.
 A total of 28 Manchester graduates have received the U.S. government's prestigious Fulbright grants to study and teach abroad.
-That's the highest Fulbright ratio than at any other Indiana college or university.
 In addition, two Manchester faculty members have done research abroad as Fulbright Scholars.